DigiLEAN/DigiLean.Connect/docs/examples/datasource-value-post.md

 }
 ```

-Inspect the `elements` array of the response on the datasource you are working with.
+Inspect the `elements` array of the response of the datasource you are working with.

-The three important properties of each element are
+The important properties of each configuration element are
  - `sourceColumn` - which column in the dataValue object
  - `type` - what kind of data to enter
  - `isMandatory` - whether the column is required